lst1000/bgt-cli/README.md

 # bgt-cli

-**bgt-cli** is a simple command-line tool for managing and tracking personal budgets using monthly TOML configuration files.
+**bgt-cli** is a command-line tool for managing and tracking personal budgets using monthly TOML configuration files.

 It calculates gross and net income, tax deductions, total expenses, and surplus.
 Configuration is separated by month (`YYYY-MM.toml`) and stored in the system config directory.
 You can create and edit configuration files directly via the command line.